30 Surprising Things That Affect Whether You May Get Cancer

 "One really lesser-known thing that can contribute specifically to Hodgkin's Disease is the Epstein-Barr (or mono) virus," says Kylene Terhune, FDNP, CPT, a nutritionist and certified personal trainer who herself had Hodgkin's.
 "This is a virus that in most people lays dormant and inactive after experiencing an acute bout of mono, but in some it can become reactivated under stress, such as food sensitivities or emotional or physical stress."

-The Remedy Rx: If you've had mono or EBV, talk with your doctor about how to stay healthy.
+The Rx: If you've had mono or EBV, talk with your doctor about how to stay healthy.
 "Someone with chronic EBV should become aware of how to manage it and support their body, since it's been associated with up to 40% of Hodgkin's cases," says Terhune.

 Hormone Replacement Therapy